Education: Learning and Schooling Worldwide

 Introduction

-Colloquially, “education” usually means “schooling,” and thus this bibliography focuses on schooling, although it will briefly consider education more broadly defined.
-It is limited to pre-primary, primary, and secondary education, excluding postsecondary even though some university students arguably fall on the border between childhood and adulthood.
+Colloquially, “education” usually means “schooling,” and thus this bibliography focuses on schooling, but it also considers education more broadly defined.
+Sections on schooling are limited to pre-primary, primary, and secondary education, excluding postsecondary even though some university students arguably fall on the border between childhood and adulthood.
 The interdisciplinary field of educational studies is largely an applied field and much of its literature is devoted to efforts to improve schooling; however, this bibliography identifies descriptive studies of actual practices and beliefs rather than prescriptions for reform.
-The main thrust of literature identified here is that schooling has recently become among the most important settings in which children live and develop, meaning that the current global form of schooling as well as variations in schooling “on the ground” have huge consequences for children’s lives and powerful meanings for all of us.
+An important theme of literature identified here is that schooling has recently become among the most important settings in which children live and develop, meaning that the current global form of schooling as well as variations in schooling “on the ground” have huge consequences for children’s lives and powerful meanings for all of us.

 Reference Works

-Dozens of encyclopedias and handbooks cover the broad range of education topics in English and in other languages (e.g., van Zanten 2008).
-Searching in a library catalogue or on the web using the key words “handbook,” “education,” and a broad research interest such as “sociology” or “philosophy” will probably call up more than one reference book containing overviews of the research literature.
-One comprehensive starting point is the International Encyclopedia of Education (Baker, et al. 2010).
+Dozens of encyclopedias and handbooks cover the broad range of education topics in English and in other languages (van Zanten and Rayou 2017).
+Searching in a library catalogue or on the web using the key words “handbook,” “education,” “research,” and a broad interest such as “sociology” or “philosophy” will probably call up more than one reference book containing overviews of the research literature.
 See also Apple, et al. 2010; Hallinan 2000; and Levinson and Pollack 2011.
 Meanwhile, several international organizations maintain online databases and reports that provide a statistical overview of schooling around the world.
-To track what percentage of the world’s children now attend school, see the EFA (Education for All) Global Monitoring Reports at United Nations Educational, Scientific and Cultural Organization: Education; to answer such questions as how much time children in a given country spend in school or what percentage of them go on to secondary or tertiary education, consult statistics at sites or webpages such as Education at a Glance 2010: OECD Indicators.
+To track what percentage of the world’s children now attend school, see the Global Education Monitoring Reports (United Nations Educational, Scientific and Cultural Organization, 2002–present) produced by the United Nations Educational, Scientific and Cultural Organization (UNESCO); to answer such questions as how much time children in a given country spend in school or what percentage of them go on to secondary or tertiary education, consult statistics at sites or webpages such as Education at a Glance produced by the Organisation for Economic Co-operation and Development (OECD).
 Data on the much publicized and influential international tests of student achievement can be found at the OECD site and at the TIMSS & PIRLS International Study Center site.
+The Indian NGO Pratham conducts an annual nation-wide survey of children’s learning and schooling across India (ASER).

 Apple, Michael, Stephen J. Ball, and Luis Armando Gandin, eds.
 The Routledge International Handbook of the Sociology of Education.
 London: Routledge, 2010.